Skip Navigation

 Annotation: This resource provides 2008 data on dental visits for a nationally representative household survey of the U.S. population.
 Contents include data files in ASCII and SAS transport formats, documentation, a codebook, SAS and SPSS programming statements, and questionnaires.
 The data files contain the following variables: the date of the visit, the type of provider seen, the reason for the visit, whether the visit was due to an accident, and whether medicines were prescribed.

-Keywords: Data sources, Dental care, Federal initiatives, Office visits, Oral health, Research methodology, Treatment
+Keywords: Data sources, Federal initiatives, Office visits, Oral health, Oral health care, Research methodology, Treatment

 Dye BA, Tan S, Smith V, Lewis BG, Barker LK, Thornton-Evans G, Eke P, Beltran-Augilar ED, Horowitz AM, Li C. 2007.
 Trends in oral health status: United States, 1988-1994 and 1999-2004.
 Hyattsville, MD: National Center for Health Statistics, 92 pp. (Vital and health statistics: Series 11, Data on health resources utilization; no. 248)